Anita Malfatti

-Anita Catarina Malfatti (December 2, 1889 – November 6, 1964) is heralded as the first Brazilian artist to introduce European and American forms of Modernism to Brazil.
-Her solo exhibition in São Paulo, in 1917–1918, was controversial at the time, and her expressionist style and subject were revolutionary for the complacently old-fashioned art expectations of Brazilians who were searching for a national identity in art, but who were not prepared for the influences Malfatti would bring to the country.
+Anita Catarina Malfatti (December 2, 1889 – November 6, 1964) was a Brazilian artist.
+She is heralded as the first one to introduce European and American forms of Modernism to Brazil.
+Her solo exhibition in São Paulo, in 1917–1918, was controversial at the time, and her expressionist style and subjects were revolutionary for the complacently old-fashioned art expectations of Brazilians who were searching for a national identity in art, but who were not prepared for the influences Malfatti would bring to the country.
 Malfatti's presence was also highly felt during the Week of Modern Art (Semana de Arte Moderna) in 1922, where she and the Group of Five made huge revolutionary changes in the structure and response to modern art in Brazil.

 Historical background

-The cultural history throughout Brazil is relevant to the changing theories of art's purpose and the consequential role that Modernist artists played.
+The cultural history of Brazil is relevant to the changing theories of art's purpose and the consequential role that Modernist artists played.
 There were not many art institutions in Brazil and the country lacked a long theory of art technique that was institutional in other countries such as France with the Academie Royale de Peinture et Sculpture.
-By the end of the nineteenth century there was dissent in Rio's National School of Fine Arts and it was threatened to be closed by the Republicans who wanted all people who desired to become artists would have the ability to do so.
-This stemmed somewhat of a revolution where society became more receptive to new ideas by 1890.
+By the end of the nineteenth century there was dissent in Rio's National School of Fine Arts and it was threatened with closure by the Republicans who wanted anyone desiring to become an artist to have the ability to do so.
+This sparked somewhat of a revolution where society became more receptive to new ideas by 1890.
 However, people who were too tied to the emperor were left from the artistic and cultural spectrum.
 By the 1920s there was a desire for a more specified and formal reconsideration of the arts and São Paulo was especially prominent in this area.
 However, along with the desire for renovation came the equally strong loyalty to a realistic portrayal of Brazilian life and culture.